Sequence of Return Risk

 In retirement, the situation reverses.
 Withdrawals lock in losses.
 Selling assets after a decline reduces future earning power, and time is limited.

-Once withdrawals begin, the portfolio must do two jobs at the same time.
-It must support spending today and sustain growth for future decades.
+Once withdrawals begin, the portfolio must do two jobs at the same time — support spending today and sustain growth for future decades.
 Early losses disrupt that balance.

 A Simple Illustration